Note

 .

-As mentioned earlier, I will get back to this once I finish my game.
-I added this note to help you out in the meantime.
+As mentioned earlier, I will update this once my game is finished.
+I have added this note to help you out in the meantime.

 Introduction

 The CMake SFML Project Template is a great starter template for creating cross-platform applications with SFML.
-Unfortunately, it doesn’t include a way to package the application for native macOS deployment, i.e., as an app bundle.
+Unfortunately, it does not include a method to package the application for native macOS deployment, i.e., as an app bundle.

 ), you can use install(TARGETS ${PROJECT_NAME} RUNTIME DESTINATION ${CMAKE_INSTALL_BINDIR})